atritch/Twitchtube/README.md

 3. **Follow the Console Prompts**:
    - Authenticate with YouTube when prompted.
-   - The script will download videos from Twitch and upload them to YouTube, organizing them into playlists.
+   - The script will download videos from Twitch and upload them to YouTube, organizing them into playlists and copying over metadata.

 ## Notes